AlexsLemonade/training-modules/spatial/setup/README.md

 This data comes from this `GEO` record: <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM8478586>, which is associated with [Reinecke et al. (2025)](https://aacrjournals.org/clincancerres/article/31/2/414/751106/Aberrant-Activation-of-Wound-Healing-Programs).
 This data needs to be filtered and normalized for input to workshop notebooks.

+In addition, the [OsteoCAR mouse metastasis reference](https://figshare.com/articles/dataset/OsteoCAR_A_multi-species_single-cell_atlas_of_primary_and_metastatic_osteosarcoma/31029559) also needs to be obtained and prepared for the workshop as the osteosarcoma deconvolution reference.

+This code requires the `qs` (not `qs2`) package to read in the raw osteo reference.
+As of January 2026, this package is not currently from CRAN (but it may be back one day), so you may need to install with `remotes::install_github("qsbase/qs")`.

-To download and prepare input data for the workshop, change directories to the `setup/osteo` directory and run:
+To download and prepare input data and the reference for the workshop, change directories to the `setup/osteo` directory and run:

 ```sh
 snakemake -j2
 ```

-This will place the downloaded files from GEO and the normalized SPE object into `/shared/data/training-modules/scRNA-seq-advanced/data/osteo/GSM8478586/`.
+This will place the downloaded files from GEO and the normalized SPE object into `/shared/data/training-modules/scRNA-seq-advanced/data/osteo/GSM8478586/`, and it will place the osteo reference into `/shared/data/training-modules/scRNA-seq-advanced/data/osteo/reference/`.